 Unlike its predecessor, the map is not a static end-product.
 Because it was produced with digital technology, a digital database is planned by David Soller of the U.S. Geological Survey.
 According to Soller, "Geoscientists for years to come will be able to access and analyze the data behind the map.
 This will stimulate additional research, expanding our body of knowledge at an increasingly rapid rate."

 The map is available for purchase through the Geological Society of America.
-For additional information, visit www.geosociety.org/bookstore or contact GSA Sales and Service, email@example.com, +1-888-443-4472.
+For additional information, visit rock.geosociety.org/Store/ or contact GSA Sales and Service, email@example.com, +1-888-443-4472.